klovetri/klovetri.github.io/aboutme.md

 An aside - A pillion is a secondary pad, cushion or seat behind the main seat or saddle of a horse, motorcycle, bicycle or moped.
 A passenger in this seat is said to "ride pillion".
 The word is derived from the Scottish Gaelic for "little rug".
 Thank you Wikipedia.

 In 2017, I wanted the challenge of being more than an observer on the pillion.
-This is where the history stops and the blog posts begin.
+This is where the history stops and the posts begin.

-[Kawasaki 305 small]: http://klovetri.github.com/images/Kawasaki 305 small.jpg.